 You can also get Amazon Prime on a monthly subscription plan, but it does work out at a higher cost per year.
 It’s £7.99/$12.99 per month, which is £95.88/$155.88 per year.

 The final option is for those looking to subscribe to the Prime Video service without the rest of the perks that come with the full Prime package.

-There is another option, but this one is only for students.
-It works out at half the price of the usual Amazon prime and there’s a whopping six months free trial available too.
+There is a separate pricing plan for students too.
+It works out at half the price of the usual Amazon Prime and there’s a whopping six months free trial available too.
 Find out everything you need to know about Prime Student and how to get it here.

 Amazon Prime benefits

-We’ve explained how much Prime costs, but if you’re still wondering what you get with Amazon Prime and whether it’s worth it, here’s where we’re going to dig into its benefits to help you decide.
+We’ve explained how much Prime costs, but if you’re still wondering what you get with Amazon Prime and whether it’s worth it, let's dig into its benefits to help you decide.